Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 ## UnpublishNodes_V1

 UnpublishNodes method enables a client to remove nodes from a previously configured DataSetWriter.
+If value of OpcNodes attribute is `null` or empty list then the whole DataSetWriter entity is completely removed.

 _Note_: If all the nodes from a DataSet are to be unpublished, the DataSetWriter entity is completely removed from the configuration storage.